Clock Face, St Helens

-Clock Face is a village and area of St Helens, England, 4 mi south of the town centre.
+Clock Face is a village and area of the town of St Helens, England, 4 mi south of the town centre.
 It is a ward within the Metropolitan Borough of St Helens and forms part of the parish of Bold.

 Historically a part of Lancashire, the village and area is so named because of a large clock face that adorned the Inn.
 The name was also adopted by a colliery in the area.
 The Clock Face public house, although not the original building, is built close to the original location and maintains the naming tradition.

 Sport

 Clock Face is home to the amateur rugby league side Clock Face Miners, originally established in 1921 as 'Clock Face Rangers'.
 The club colours are yellow and blue.

 Industry

 The area was an important coal mining village with three collieries in the vicinity, including Clock Face Colliery (which was closed in 1966), Sutton Manor Colliery (which was closed in 1991), and Parkside Colliery, which was closed in 1992, following a lengthy NUM-linked sit-in protest, as the last deep mine in the Lancashire Coalfield.

 Clock Face Country Park is situated on the site of one of the former collieries.
 In the late 1990s, the 57 acre site was reclaimed by St Helens Council as a public open space.
 It contains developing woodlands, meadow areas and a fishing pond leased to a local angling club.
 The former mineral railway route has been reclaimed as a pathway to Sutton Manor Woodlands.